Reducing Stochastic Games to Semidefinite Program Feasibility

 \begin{proof} Suppose that $\bm{x} = (\bm{x}_1,\dots,\bm{x}_n) \in \puiseux^n$ satisfies \cref{eq:puiseuxval}.
 Then, $\val(\bm{x})$ belongs to $(\Q \cup \{-\infty\})^n$ and satisfies $\phi$ by the properties of the valuation function \cref{eq:valuation}.
 Conversely, if $(x_1,\dots,x_n) \in (\Q \cup \{-\infty\})^n$ satisfies $\phi$, then $(t^{x_1},\dots,t^{x_n})$ (with the convention that $t^{-\infty} = 0$) satisfies \cref{eq:puiseuxval}.

 This amounts to the feasibility problem for a semidefinite program: the linear (in)equalities can be expressed by diagonal matrices and each quadratic condition in combination with the non-negativity of all variables is just the positive semidefiniteness of a symmetric 2-by-2 matrix.
-Conjunctions of such constraints can be expressed by LMIs for block diagonal matrices. \end{proof}
+Indeed, the symmetric matrix $ $ is positive semidefinite if and only if $x_1 \ge 0$, $x_2 \ge 0$, and $x_1x_2 \ge x_3^2$.
+(More generally, a symmetric matrix is positive semidefinite if and only if all of its principal minors are nonnegative.)
+These are precisely the inequalities that appear in \cref{eq:puiseuxval}, together with some linear inequalities.
+A conjunction of such inequalities can then be expressed by a single LMI given by block-diagonal matrices (a symmetric block-diagonal matrix is positive semidefinite if and only if every block is positive semidefinite). \end{proof}